Mbappé signs new 3-year PSG deal after rejecting Real Madrid

 AP Sports Writers

-PARIS (AP) — Kylian Mbappé celebrated with fans at Parc des Princes after signing a new three-year contract with Paris Saint-Germain on Saturday and turning down the chance again to join Real Madrid.
+PARIS (AP) — Kylian Mbappé celebrated with fans at Parc des Princes then scored a hat trick after signing a new three-year contract with Paris Saint-Germain on Saturday and turning down the chance again to join Real Madrid.

-France’s World Cup-winning star stood on a platform near the center circle to address fans moments before PSG’s final home game against Metz.
+Before PSG beat Metz 5-0 in its final home game, France’s World Cup-winning star stood on a platform near the center circle to address fans.

 “I’m very happy to continue this adventure, to stay in France, in Paris, my city.
 I always said Paris was my home,” Mbappe said.
 “I hope I will continue doing what I love the most, which is to carry on playing football and winning trophies.”